all-of-us/workbench/api/docs/notebook-servers.md

 - AoU calls `/setCookie` on Leonardo, bootstrapping Workbench UI oauth2 token for subsequent requests
-- AoU creates clusters with a `defaultClientId`, which gets injected into the Leo Jupyter UI, and is used to periodically refresh the auth token while a browser session is active.
+- AoU creates runtimes with a `defaultClientId`, which gets injected into the Leo Jupyter UI, and is used to periodically refresh the auth token while a browser session is active.
 - For this reason, the Workbench UI client ID whitelists notebooks.firecloud.org